Team-Uniken/api.relid.uniken.com/source/index.md

 <b>getApplicationName</b> | Invoked by the API runtime when the runtime needs to retrieve the application name.
 The application name is used for blacklisting or whitelisting an application.
 <b>getApplicationVersion</b> | This is the callback invoked when the runtime needs to retrieve the application version.
 The application version is used for blacklisting or whitelisting an application.
 <b>getCredentials</b> | This is the callback invoked by the DNA, when it needs the HTTP authentication credentials for accessing a webpage.
 The parameter domainURL is of the form <<u>HNIP</u>:<u>Port</u>>, where HNIP represent the Hostname or IP address where the webpage is hosted, and the Port represents to the port number to which the connection is being made.
 The callaback implementation is expected to return an ```RDNAIWACreds``` object containing the relevant credentials.
+<b>getDeviceToken</b> | Invoked by the API runtime during user session creation in order to retrieve the notification specific application device token.
+The callaback implementation is expected to return a unique device token of application which is registred with application notification servers

 Apart from the above callback routines, specific events have been called out as onThisHappened() and onThatHappened() callbacks, in the wrapper APIs.
 This is to make it simpler and clearer for the API-client to react to these events.